Haliburton, Iowa State beat Alabama 104-89

 UP NEXT

-Alabama: The Crimson Tide will play in Friday’s seventh-place game against the Seton Hall-Southern Miss loser.
+Alabama: The Crimson Tide will play in Friday’s seventh-place game against Southern Miss.

-Iowa State: The Cyclones will play in Friday’s fifth-place game against the Seton Hall-Southern Miss winner.
+Iowa State: The Cyclones will play in Friday’s fifth-place game against No. 13 Seton Hall.

 —